 On April 9, 1999, Richard Smith sustained injuries as the result of being struck by a pick-up truck driven by Zachary Russell.
 At the time of the accident, Smith, 83 years old, was employed and working as a school crossing guard for the City of Norton, Kansas.
 In addition to his employment with the city, Smith also supervised the weight room at the high school in the evenings and did seasonal yard work for additional income.

-Smith filed a workers compensation claim and received benefits from EMC Insurance Companies (EMC), the City of Norton's workers compensation insurance provider, for injuries he sustained in the accident.
-On December 13, 1999, Smith filed a petition in Norton County District Court against Russell and Russell's father Chuck (the Russells) for the damages he sustained as result of the accident.
+Smith filed a workers compensation claim and received benefits from EMC Insurance Companies (EMC), the City of Norton’s workers compensation insurance provider, for injuries he sustained in the accident.
+On December 13, 1999, Smith filed a petition in Norton County District Court against Russell and Russell’s father Chuck (the Russells) for the damages he sustained as result of the accident.
 The petition alleged damages in excess of $75,000.
-Smith's petition specifically referenced medical expenses of $5,000, loss of nearly half the use of his left arm, economic loss from his inability to work in his former vocations as crossing guard and weight room supervisor, and economic loss from other incomegenerating activities.
+Smith’s petition specifically referenced medical expenses of $5,000, loss of nearly half the use of his left arm, economic loss from his inability to work in his former vocations as crossing guard and weight room supervisor, and economic loss from other income-generating activities.
 EMC and the City of Norton were notified in writing of the filing of the action by Smith against the Russells on December 29, 1999.
 A copy of the petition accompanied the notice.
 EMC chose not to intervene.

-Smith's wife, Mildred Smith, testified at the hearing that prior to the accident Smith had been in good health.
-Mildred testified that she expected Smith to live "into his 90s," stating that Smith's father lived to be 96 years old and his mother lived to be 94 years old.
-Mildred testified that as a result of the accident, Smith is no longer able to drive or make repairs on the car, work on the lawn or garden, remove snow, or make repairs or help around the house.
-Mildred testified that as a result of the accident, "the strength of [their] companionship is gone," citing to the fact that they used to travel and visit family.
-Mildred testified the amounts used in calculating Smith's past and future lost income from his employment in the weight room and from lawn care jobs was correct.
+Smith’s wife, Mildred Smith, testified at the hearing that prior to the accident Smith had been in good health.
+Mildred testified that she expected Smith to live “into his 90s,” stating that Smith’s father lived to be 96 years old and his mother lived to be 94 years old.
+Mildred testified that as a result of the accident, Smith is no longer able to drive or make repairs on the car, work on tire lawn or garden, remove snow, or make repairs or help around tire house.
+Mildred testified that as a result of the accident, “the strength of [their] companionship is gone,” citing to the fact that they used to travel and visit family.
+Mildred testified the amounts used in calculating Smith’s past and future lost income from his employment in the weight room and from lawn care jobs was correct.

 The parties had agreed to settle in exchange for the policy limits of $100,000, allocating $75,000 for loss of consortium and $25,000 for wages lost from Smith’s employment in the weight room and from self-employment.
 In Mildred’s opinion, this allocation was reasonable.
 The parties informed the district judge that EMC was given notice of the filing of the petition and had not filed a workers compensation subrogation lien or notice of a lien.

 By written journal entry, the Honorable Judge Charles E. Worden approved the settlement on August 3, 2000.
-Judge Worden found that based upon the family history and Smith's general health *1079 at the time of the injury, Smith's life expectancy was 93 years of age.
-The journal entry specifically allocated $75,000 to the loss of consortium claim and $25,000 to Smith's lost wages from his employment in the weight room and self-employment.
-The journal entry also stated:
+Judge Worden found that based upon the family history and Smith’s general health

-"9.
-The payments made herein do not duplicate benefits received in the past or to be received in the future from State Farm Insurance, Mr. Smith's workers compensation case with EMC or the City of Norton, or any other source, past or future.
+“9.
+The payments made herein do not duplicate benefits received in the past or to be received in the future from State Farm Insurance, Mr. Smith’s workers compensation case with EMC or the City of Norton, or any other source, past or future.
 The damages recovered are not duplicative of workers compensation payments and are not subject to the lien provisions of K.S.A.
 44-504.
 Specifically, consortium payments are excluded by statute (K.S.A.
 44-504 [b]) and wage replacements from other work is excluded by Wishon v.
-Cossman, 268 Kan.
-99 (1999) because they do not duplicate benefits received from workers compensation."
+Cossman,268 Kan.
+99 (1999) because they do not duplicate benefits received from workers compensation.”

 On January 5, 2001, EMC filed a motion to intervene and set aside the August 3, 2000 judgment.
 EMC alleged: